How to avoid change-of-address scam sites

 An essential part of the moving process is making sure your mail moves with you.
-The only way to ensure that this happens is to update your address with the U.S. Postal Service™.
-Movers may elect to update their information in person at any USPS® retail establishment, however, the option of filing a change of address online using the official USPS website provides busy, frazzled movers a welcomed, much-appreciated convenience.
-An online update can be completed in minutes, from anywhere, from any device, simply and securely, for a nominal identity-verification fee of $1.10 — if completed on the official USPS® website.
+The only way to ensure that this happens is to update your address with the U.S. Postal ServiceⓇ.
+Movers may elect to update their information in person at any USPS® retail establishment, however, the option of filing an official USPS Change-of-Address online provides busy, frazzled movers a welcome convenience.
+An update can be completed in minutes, from anywhere, from any device, simply and securely, for a nominal identity-verification fee of $1.10 — if completed on the official USPS website or MYMOVE.com.

 Hire Professional Movers

 Find trusted professionals to help lighten the load